amaadoromar/Hybrid-IndicateursStatistiques/README.md

 Note: Before running the project, make sure that you have installed Node.js and the Ionic CLI on your machine.

-1 - clone the repository
+1 - clone the repository.
-2 - Upload the SQL dump file hcp.sql to your SQL database , updated ./php-node/config/db.php with your SQL database informations :
+2 - Upload the SQL dump file hcp.sql to your SQL database , updated ./php-node/config/db.php with your SQL database informations:
     $connection=mysqli_connect("localhost", "root", "", "hcp");

-3 - Upload the PHP script located in php-node to your host 4 - test the script in your web browser , use admin-admin as user-pass 5 - navigate to the NodeJS Folder part of the project and Install dependencies using 'npm install' command.
+3 - Upload the PHP script located in php-node to your host.
+4 - test the script in your web browser , use admin-admin as user-pass.
+5 - navigate to the NodeJS Folder part of the project and Install dependencies using 'npm install' command.
-6 - change ./db.config.js/ with your current Database informations
+6 - change ./db.config.js/ with your current Database informations:

-module.exports = {
+    module.exports = {HOST: "localhost",USER: "root",PASSWORD: "",DB: "hcp"};
-    HOST: "localhost",
-    USER: "root",
-    PASSWORD: "",
-    DB: "hcp"
-  };

-6 - run the command 'node server.js' --it will run the Node.js server on port 3000
+7 - run the command 'node server.js' --it will run the Node.js server on port 3000.
-7 - navgiate to the VueJS Folder part and Install dependencies using 'npm install' command.
+8 - navgiate to the VueJS Folder part and Install dependencies using 'npm install' command.
-8 - run the command 'ionic serve' --it will run the Ionic server on port 8100
+9 - run the command 'ionic serve' --it will run the Ionic server on port 8100.

 # Contributing